norajones/LFI-Slack/README.md

 Happy learning!

-(Thank you to very much Michael Lopp for his community's welcome message on which this was largely based off of: http://randsinrepose.com/welcome-to-rands-leadership-slack/)
+(Thank you to Michael Lopp for his community's welcome message, on which this was largely based off of: http://randsinrepose.com/welcome-to-rands-leadership-slack/)